OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Re-run the installer to update an existing install.
-It will detect existing Docker or systemd files and offer to update the application while preserving config/secrets, reconfigure config/secrets, or abort.
+It will detect existing Docker or systemd files and offer to update the application while preserving config/secrets, update and reconfigure together, reconfigure config/secrets only, or abort.
+Use the combined option when a release changes both application code and configuration keys.

 Logs: